hgmnz/truncate_html/README.markdown

 Testing
 -------

-Make sure the following gems are installed

-    rspec
-    rpsec-rails
-    rails > 2.3.4

-Clone the repo and run rake from the project's root.
+    bundle
+    rake

 All green?
 Go hack.

 Copyright (c) 2009 - 2010 Harold A. Giménez, released under the MIT license

+Thanks to all the [https://github.com/hgimenez/truncate_html/contributors](contributors)!